Tatenda-Prince/Auto-Scaling-Node.js-App-with-AWS-ECS-ECR-GitHub-Actions/README.md

 Great!
 We’ve successfully confirmed that our ECS has 2 task running instances, and all of our Target groups’ health statuses are displaying as healthy.
 Let’s now verify that we can access our ASG’s web servers through our ALB.

-3.3.Lets verify the reachability to the website using its URL in browser
+## Lets verify the reachability to the website using its URL in browser

 1.Open up your desired browser and paste the ALB’s DNS URL in your browser.